-- 1. Apprenticeship committees shall elect a chairperson and a secretary who shall be from opposite interest groups, i.e., chairperson-employers; secretary-employees, or vice versa.
+1. Apprenticeship committees shall elect a chairperson and a secretary who shall be from opposite interest groups, i.e., chairperson-employers; secretary-employees, or vice versa.
 If the committee does not indicate its definition of quorum, the interpretation will be "50% plus 1" of the approved committee members.
+The sponsor must also provide the following information:

+a.
+Quorum: 50% plus 1]

-The sponsor must also provide the following information: - a.
-Quorum: A quorum shall consist of four (4) members minimum with equal representation from employer and employee representatives. - b.
-Program type administered by the committee: Individual Non-Joint - c.
+b.
+Program type administered by the committee: Individual Non-Joint c.
 The employer representatives shall be: